ptv-logistics/xserverjs/boilerplate/xmap-1/README.md

 [Demo](http://ptv-logistics.github.io/xserverjs/boilerplate/xmap-1/Leaflet.1.0.html)

 The optimal configuration for xMapServer-1 is the use of the WMS adapter.
-For Leaflet you have to include the files `NonTiledLayer.js` and `NonTiledLayer.WMS.js` to your project:
+For this purpose xserverjs contains the files `NonTiledLayer.js` and `NonTiledLayer.WMS.js` which you can add to your project:

 ```javascript
 <script src="https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.7/leaflet.js"></script>